emberjs/rfcs/text/0567-use-and-resources.md

 implemented using a manager that is pluggable under the hood.
 This will ensure that the design is flexible in case changes to the API need to be made in the future, and allow for experimentation with new resource base classes and APIs in general.
-The `Resource` base class proposed in this RFC is implemented in terms of this manager, and could also be broken out into its own separate RFC.
+The resource base class proposed in this RFC is implemented in terms of this manager, and could also be broken out into its own separate RFC.

 The `ResourceManager` interface has the following signature: